IBM/vmwaas-terraform-examples/vdc_demo_infrastucture.md

 ![Basic infrastructure](./images/diagrams-tf-vmwaas-basic-no-steps.svg)

+The example terraform template is located in folder [`vcd-demo-infra`](./vcd-demo-infra/).
 In this example, the creation is fully controlled though terraform variables - you do not need to change the actual terraform templates.
-An example `terraform.tfvars` file is provided below and example variable values are provided with explanations:
+An example `terraform.tfvars-example` file is provided below and example values are provided with explanations:

 ```terraform
 # Note.
 Variable values to access your Director instance.
 Use the Director portal